HandingWangXDGroup/DDMFEA/README.md

 % copyright notice is retained and the origin of the code is cited.
 The

 % code is provided "as is" and without any warranties, express or implied.

-% This code is written by Nan Zheng.
+% This code is written by Zhening Liu.

 ## Perform method